SABS-R3-projects/Paint4Brains/README.md

 This project is being done in collaboration and with support from [GE Healthcare UK](https://www.gehealthcare.co.uk/), with support being provided by [Dr Elisabeth Grecchi](https://www.linkedin.com/in/elisabetta-grecchi) and [Dr Christopher Buckley](https://www.linkedin.com/in/christopher-buckley-24724a13)

 ## Build status
 Paint4Brains is currently still in active development.
-Tests are currently in development.
 Please check this page regularly for updates.